SohailaKandil/Developing-an-Arabic-Sign-Language-model.-/README.md

 are separated into label arrays and pixel arrays.
 The index i of the labels array corresponds to the label of the pixel array at index i.
-6. One-Hot Encoding: The labels are assigned unique num- bers, and one-hot encoding is applied to transform these numbers into binary vectors.
+6. One-Hot Encoding: The labels are assigned unique numbers, and one-hot encoding is applied to transform these numbers into binary vectors.
 7. Rescaling the pixel values of the dataset: To enhance the significance of weights in image prediction and improve overall accuracy, we rescale each pixel value by dividing it by 255.
 8. Designing the model: In this step, we construct the layers of the model.
-Firstly, we add a convo- lutional layer with 32 nodes, which allows the model to differentiate between 32 patterns.
+Firstly, we add a convolutional layer with 32 nodes, which allows the model to differentiate between 32 patterns.
 Next, we incorporate two additional convolutional layers with 64 and 128 nodes respectively.
-Following that, we flatten the layers and cre- ate a dense layer similar to those in an Artificial Neural Network (ANN).
-The purpose of this dense layer is to pro- duce the final prediction.
+Following that, we flatten the layers and create a dense layer similar to those in an Artificial Neural Network (ANN).
+The purpose of this dense layer is to produce the final prediction.
 9. Model compilation: During this step, you specify the learning algorithm used and the techniques employed to enhance the model’s performance.
-We have specified the categorical cross-entropy loss function, which is com- monly used for classifying non-binary models that differ- entiate between three or more classes.
+We have specified the categorical cross-entropy loss function, which is commonly used for classifying non-binary models that differentiate between three or more classes.
-10. Model fitting: In this step, we initiate the training process by inputting the data into the model and performing forward propagation and backward propa- gation multiple times.
+10. Model fitting: In this step, we initiate the training process by inputting the data into the model and performing forward propagation and backward propagation multiple times.
 For this particular project, we con- ducted the fitting process over eight epochs.
 To streamline the training procedure and improve efficiency, we divided the data into 391 batches, with each batch containing 128 samples.
 This batching approach reduces complexity and enhances the overall runtime of the training process.
-11. Model evaluation: During this step, we assess the perfor- mance of the model by inputting the test data and making predictions using the model.
-We then calculate the accu- racy by comparing the predicted outputs with the actual outputs in the test dataset.
+11. Model evaluation: During this step, we assess the performance of the model by inputting the test data and making predictions using the model.
+We then calculate the accuracy by comparing the predicted outputs with the actual outputs in the test dataset.
 The accuracy is determined by calculating the average error across the entire test dataset.
 12. Save the model: In this step we save the model as a .h format so that each time we make predictions with the model